Komrod/screwdriver/README.md

 Returns true if the value is an object

 ### isHex (value)
-Returns true if the value is a hexadecimal color (#FFFFFF)
+Returns true if the value is a hexadecimal HTML color (#FFFFFF)

 ### isHexShort (value)
-Returns true if the value is a short hexadecimal color (#FFF)
+Returns true if the value is a short hexadecimal HTML color (#FFF)

 ## STRING